p4 protect form contains a single form field

 proxy- prefix to be prepended to all client host

-addresses that connect via an intermediary (proxy, broker, replica, or
+addresses that connect through an intermediary proxy, broker, or replica.
+The

-edge server), indicating that the connection is not direct.
+proxy- prefix indicates that the connection is not direct.
+If you

-proxy- prefix and allows you to write a single set of
+proxy- prefix is removed.
+This allows you to write a single set of

 release 2012.1 or higher.